Sister Ray: Live versions

 "Sister Ray" was a concert favorite of the band, who regularly closed their set with the song.
-The studio recording of the song was recorded in one single take that lasts over 17 minutes, while live versions were known to last as much as half an hour or more.
+The studio recording of the song was recorded in one single take that lasts over 17 minutes.
 The triple live album Bootleg Series Volume 1: The Quine Tapes, released in 2001, features three live performances of "Sister Ray" from 1969, with approximate running times of 24, 38 and 29 minutes.
 The band also had an intro entitled "Sweet Sister Ray" that they would perform occasionally.
-On the single known recording of this intro (recorded during the April 30, 1968, show, and without the complete subsequent performance of "Sister Ray"), "Sweet Sister Ray" alone lasts for over 38 minutes.
+On the single known recording of this intro (recorded during the April 30, 1968 show, without the complete subsequent performance of "Sister Ray"), "Sweet Sister Ray" alone lasts for over 38 minutes.